Bigglylate/Bigglylate/README.md

 - 👋 Hi, I’m @Bigglylate
 -  I’m interested in creating games and playing them.
+Also enjoy data visualization and analytics
-- 🌱 I’m currently learning database desgin and C++
+- 🌱 I’m currently learning database design and C++
+- Have exposure on JavaScript and PHP.

 <!---
 Bigglylate/Bigglylate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.